Unpacking Black Hole Complementarity: Black hole complementarity

 Given all this, philosophers may find the operationalism in operational complementarity unpalatable.
 And so one might ask whether the reference to observers in operational complementarity is really ineliminable.
-One might seek to eliminate the reference to observers in one's statement of a principle of complementarity and to state it in a way that does not appeal to observers and their capabilities.
-I will call such a way of stating complementarity \emph{descriptive}.
-On this approach, instead of constraining what is possible for observers, we want to constrain our theories, interpreted as \emph{descriptions} of the world.
+One might seek to eliminate the reference to observers and to state complementarity in a way that does not appeal to observers and their capabilities.
+I call such a way of stating complementarity `descriptive'.
+On this approach, instead of constraining what is possible for observers, we want to constrain our theories, interpreted as descriptions of the world.
 I will now supply one natural way of articulating a descriptive principle of complementarity.

 If we are to constrain descriptions, we need to first decide which descriptions we'll be constraining.
-Well, our goal is to eliminate the appeal to observers in our operational principle, so a natural way to generate the descriptions to be constrained would be the descriptions that are natural to the two kinds of observers that often come up in this context---fiducial and infalling.
-So let us then clearly have on the table the two different descriptions that attach to these two kinds of observers. \begin{itemize} \item \emph{Exterior description}---This is a consistent low-energy quantum mechanical description of the black hole and its exterior that includes degrees of freedom outside the horizon with the stretched horizon as the boundary.
+Well, our goal is to eliminate the appeal to observers in our operational principle, so a natural way to generate the descriptions to be constrained would be the descriptions that attach to the two kinds of observers that often come up in this context---hovering and infalling.
+(This move is analogous to how in relativity, we can usually trade in talk of observers for talk of reference frames.)
+So the two different descriptions that attach to these two kinds of observers are: \begin{itemize} \item Exterior description---This is a consistent low-energy quantum mechanical description of the black hole and its exterior that includes degrees of freedom outside the horizon with the stretched horizon as the boundary.
 On this description, the black hole evolves unitarily and is a statistical-mechanical object with entropy bounded above by the Bekenstein-Hawking entropy.
-This description will be attributed to the black hole by observers hovering outside the horizon, i.e., fiducial observers.
+This description will be attributed to the black hole by observers hovering outside the horizon.